splunk/public-o11y-docs/get-started/service-description.rst

 Users and authentication
 ===========================================================

 You are responsible for creating and administering your users's accounts, the roles and capabilities assigned to them, the authentication method, and global password policies.
 To control what your Splunk Observability Cloud users can do, you assign them roles that have a defined set of specific capabilities.
 You can assign roles using Splunk Observability Cloud in the browser or through the REST API.
-See :ref:`users-assign-roles`.
+See :ref:`users-assign-roles-ph3`.

 Roles give Splunk Observability Cloud users access to features and permission to perform tasks and searches.
 Each user account is assigned one or more roles.
 Each role contains a set of capabilities.
 Splunk Observability Cloud provides the admin role, which has the capabilities required to administer Splunk Observability Cloud.
 See :ref:`roles-and-capabilities`.